 If you have an old VHF FM radio aerial on the roof, that might work more effectively than the TV aerial for receiving DAB – the frequencies the FM aerial receives are closer to the DAB ones - but it still won't be as effective as a dedicated DAB aerial.

 Can a roof aerial be attached to any DAB radio?

 Few portable/tabletop DAB radios are designed so that the supplied aerial can be removed and an external aerial can be attached.
-Only a small number of portable/small tabletop DAB radios - like the Vita Audio R1 Mk II - have been designed with the intended option of being able to connect the radio to a DAB roof aerial if you want to.
+Only a small number of portable/small tabletop DAB radios have been designed with the intended option of being able to connect the radio to a DAB roof aerial if you want to.

 The majority of portable DAB radios we have reviewed are not designed for this.
 For a few models it may be possible to remove the supplied aerial with pliers and attach a roof aerial to the connector, but you risk marking or damaging the radio if you do, so it's not advisable as standard practice - tampering with the supplied aerial could affect the radio's warranty.